nazavode/gpu-charts/README.md

 # gpu-charts

-Utilities to generate fancy profiling plots for CUDA kernels by parsing output from [NVIDIA Nsight compute CLI](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html).
+Generate unnecessarily fancy profiling plots for CUDA kernels by parsing output from [NVIDIA Nsight compute CLI](https://docs.nvidia.com/nsight-compute/NsightComputeCli/index.html).

 > Note: architectural limits are currently specified for NVIDIA V100 GPUs.
 Automatic parametrization of plots is not currently supported.
-You can adapt plots for your favorite GPU by editing values labeled as `Device parameters` in `.jinja` files.
+You can adapt plots to your favorite GPU by editing values labeled as `Device parameters` in `.jinja` files.

+## Getting Started

 ### 1. Collect performance metrics with `ncu`